ipld/js-ipld-schema/test/fixtures/gen/filecoin_miner_types.md

 ## Expected TypeScript output

 This is rough, I'm not a TypeScript expert and this is mostly a guess.
+It should probably import schema-schema.ts from this package and use those types as a foundation since they contain the IPLD datamodel kinds and type kinds.

 [testmark]:# (test/typescript)
 ```typescript